So, you’re a first time homeowner and you’re doing all the things new homeowners have to do, right?

 You knew there was an old heating oil tank, right?
 RIGHT?

 You would be surprised about the number of clients that call us who either were not aware they had an oil tank, didn’t know they had a buried oil tank that was no longer in use, or were not aware the tank had to be replaced even though they just moved into the house.
 But yep, happens all the time.
+Let thus be your guide to oil tank in MD.
 First let’s go over a couple quick things before we get to the new homeowner’s guide to oil tanks.
 There are 2 types of home heating oil tanks:

 - Underground – buried below the ground so tank not visible